Gerschtli/nix-config/README.md

 * [ ] Pin nixpkgs version in nix registry via home-manager config
 * [ ] Use nix-on-droid overlays for its configurations
 * [ ] Set up cachix when running `.#setup`
+* [ ] Fix homeage: age files are not gcroots + home-manager service fails on system startup

 [age]: https://age-encryption.org/